Stephen Coughlan: Labour TD

 As Clann na Poblachta declined in support in the late 1950s, Coughlan left them and joined the Labour Party.
 He was elected as a Labour candidate at the 1961 general election, taking his seat in the 17th Dáil.
 In doing so Coughlan beat out former Clann party member, veteran campaigner and stalwart of Limerick politics Ted Russell.

 As a new member of Labour, Coughlan joined an existing rural republican wing of the party that included the likes of Dan Spring, Sean Treacy and Thomas Kyne.
 In 1963, Coughlan helped bring former Clann na Poblachta comrade Noël Browne into the Labour party, an action he supposedly regretted the rest of his life.

 In order to make headway in politics, Coughlan more or less had to abandon his previous profession as a local bookmaker and publican in order to campaign.
 Once he broke through, however, Coughlan was noted, even by his critics, as a fiercely active politician in tune with his constituents.
-As a TD, instead of using the position to discuss national politics in Dáil Eireann, Coughlan's contributions in the 1960s were almost exclusively related to local Limerick issues.
+As a TD, instead of using the position to discuss national politics in Dáil Éireann, Coughlan's contributions in the 1960s were almost exclusively related to local Limerick issues.

-It was in 1966 that Coughlan first began to clash with fellow Limerick labour member Jim Kemmy, something that would go on to become a reoccurring feature of both men's careers.
+It was in 1966 that Coughlan first began to clash with fellow Limerick Labour member Jim Kemmy, something that would go on to become a reoccurring feature of both men's careers.
 Kemmy was a Limerick bricklayer who had self-taught himself about socialism before joining the Labour party in 1963.
 Kemmy proved to be an energetic organiser and it didn't take him long to recruit 100 working-class locals as new branch members.
 Coughlan, however, was not impressed.
 When Kemmy's group organised a press conference to announce some plans they had and to push for more members, Coughlan arrived at the press meeting flanked by a number of former Clann na Poblachta members, barred the doors to journalists, seized all printed materials and effectively shut the conference down.
 The incident prompted an internal investigation by Labour, who sent high profile members Brendan Corish and Michael O'Leary.
-A public meeting was called between all involved, which saw Kemmy's faction of mainly urban limerick members pitted against Coughlan's mostly rural supporters.
+A public meeting was called between all involved, which saw Kemmy's faction of mainly urban Limerick members pitted against Coughlan's mostly rural supporters.
 Coughlan attempted to have Kemmy expelled but didn't have enough votes to carry the motion.
 Nothing was settled and the acrimony between Coughlan and Kemmy was to continue for years to come.